netzero-labs/netzero-labs/docs/ev_charging/ChargeOnSolarTesla.md

 ## Notes

-- If the Powerwall is already at or above the configured state of charge when Charge on Solar activates, the automation will not run.

 - If the Powerwall never reaches the configured state of charge, Charge on Solar will not be resumed.
 If your vehicle remains plugged in, it may resume charging the following day after the Powerwall is sufficiently charged.

-- If the vehicle is below the “any source” charging threshold and not charging from excess solar, this automation will have no effect.
+- If the vehicle is below the “any source” charging threshold and not charging from excess solar, this automation will have no effect -- charging will continue uninterrupted.